PaulKinlan/claude-breadboard-kit/README.md

 #### Outputs:

-- `completion` - result of the PaLM API text completion.
+- `completion` - result of the OpenAI API text completion.